accre/website-content/software-pages/Python/Python.md

 ssh -L 9999:vmp506:7777 vunetid@login.accre.vanderbilt.edu
 ```

-Be sure to replace vmp506 with the name of the node where your job is
+Be sure to replace `vmp506` with the name of the node where your job is
-running, and *vunetid* with your VUNetID.
+running, and `vunetid` with your VUNetID.
 This command binds port 9999
-on localhost (i.e. your local machine) to port 7777 on vmp506.
+on `localhost` (i.e. your local machine) to port 7777 on `vmp506`.
 Finally,
 point a web browser on your local machine to `localhost:9999` (enter
 this where you would normally put a URL address), and you should get a
 Jupyter notebook login screen.
 Enter the token from above, and you'll